Room No.: HSB 350

 - Muraleedharan V R., Rajesh M and Babu R., “Evaluation of UHC-Health Wellness Centres in Cuddalore and Virudhunagar Districts”, Commissioned Study by the Dept of Health and Family Welfare, Govt of Tamil Nadu (Centre for Technology and Policy, IIT Madras 2022).

 - Served as a Member of the Mission Steering Group of the National Rural Health Mission (Govt. of India), 2008-13.
 This is the highest decision making body (equivalent to Cabinet Committee) governing the implementation of NRHM.

 - Served as a Member of Ethics Committee of National Institute for Research in Tuberculosis (Chennai), and was a member of a National Course on Bio-ethics (ethics-economics module) supported by the Indian Council of Medical Research;

-- Currently, work with the National Health Mission, TN state, in implementing Universal Health Care in Tamil Nadu.
+- Engaged with the National Health Mission, TN state, in concurrent assessment of implementation of Universal Health Care in Tamil Nadu (2015-19)

 - Member, Technical Advisory Group, Health Technology Assessment in India (HTAIn), Department of Health Research (Govt of India) (2017-)

 - Coordinator, Operational Research Programme, Tamil Nadu Health Sector Reform Programme (TNHSRP) (2020 – )

 - Member, Working Group on “Vaccine Cost-Effectiveness Analysis” of the National Technical Advisory Group on Immunization in India (NTAGI), GoI (2020 – )